Job Satisfaction And Employee Engagement: A Brief Comparison

 3. Employee Benefits

 Today’s employees want more than a great paycheck.
 They want a comprehensive benefits package to go along with it.
-To keep your best talent, you must provide an attractive enough benefits package.
+So to keep your best talent, you must provide an attractive enough benefits package.

 In fact, companies that focus on pay and benefits recorded 56% lower turnover.